stimulus-use/stimulus-use/docs/use-debounce.md

 }
 ```

-## Per function wait option
+## Per function options

-If you need to set a different wait option for each function, you can specify it within the `debounces` array like so :
+If you need to set a different wait or leading edge option for each function, you can specify it within the `debounces` array like so :

 ```js
 export default class extends ApplicationController {